GM nixes Nikola Badger electric pickup and investment, will supply fuel-cell tech

 General Motors and Nikola Corporation have finalized a partnership first announced in September.
-But unlike the deal originally discussed, the memorandum of understanding announced by the two companies Monday does not include plans for GM to manufacture the Nikola Badger electric pickup truck.
+But unlike the deal originally discussed, the memorandum of understanding (MOU) announced by the two companies Monday does not include plans for GM to manufacture the Nikola Badger electric pickup truck.

-GM will, however, supply its Hydrotec fuel-cell system for Nikola's Class 7 and Class 8 commercial trucks, according to a press release from the automaker.
+Under the potential supply agreement referenced in the MOU, GM will however supply its Hydrotec fuel-cell system for Nikola's Class 7 and Class 8 commercial trucks, according to a press release from the automaker.
 The Hydrotec system will be developed at GM's tech centers in Pontiac and Warren, Michigan, and manufactured at its Brownstown battery plant.

 "It is expected that the potential arrangement would be cost plus, and that Nikola would pay upfront for the capital investment for the capacity," GM said in a statement.